-Computers are now part of everyday life and we are now living in a digital age.
-In order to prepare our children fully for the future both in the work place and for society it is essential that we teach computing effectively.
-At St. Mary's we have invested heavily in recent years in our digital equipment.
-All of our classroom have new interactive touchscreen boards to ensure that computing can be an intrinsic part of all of our lessons.
-In additional we have IPad that our pupils can use during computing lessons but also for research, creating and recording their work in all subject areas.
-We also have a Learning Resource Centre equipped with 28 desk top machines that pupils can use fro lessons as well as during Breakfast and After School clubs.
+Computers are now a part of everyday life and we are now living in a digital age.
+In order to prepare our children fully for the future, both in the work place and for society, it is essential that we teach computing effectively.
+At St Mary's we have invested heavily in recent years in our digital equipment.
+All of our classrooms have interactive touchscreen boards and visualisers to ensure that computing can be an intrinsic part of all of our lessons.
+In addition, we have IPads that our pupils can use during computing lessons but also for research, creating and recording their work in all subject areas.
+We also have a Learning Resource Centre equipped with desk top machines that pupils can use for lessons as well as during breakfast and after school clubs.

 Computing across the curriculum